United States regulation of point source water pollution: Self-monitoring and self-reporting

 In many cases, the enforcement mechanisms of the Clean Water Act have created tension between regulators, regulated parties, and local citizens.
 Most NPDES permits require dischargers to monitor and report the contents of their discharges to the appropriate authorities.
 This requirement is potentially self-incriminating, forcing industries to provide information that may subject them to penalties and legal constraints.
 As a result, some dischargers go to great lengths to avoid penalties, including falsifying discharge monitoring reports and tampering with monitoring equipment.
 In United States v.
-Hopkins, the court ruled on a case where the vice president for manufacturing at Spirol International Corporation was charged with three criminal violations for falsifying water samples sent to state regulatory agencies.
-Spirol diluted his samples, which contained high levels of zinc, with tap water on numerous occasions and frequently ordered his subordinates to reduce the zinc concentration in the water by running it through a coffee filter.
+Robert H. Hopkins, the United States Court of Appeals for the Second Circuit ruled on a case where the vice president for manufacturing at Spirol International Corporation was charged with three criminal violations for falsifying water samples sent to state regulatory agencies.
+Hopkins directed that the company's samples be diluted; the samples contained high levels of zinc, with tap water on numerous occasions and frequently ordered his subordinates to reduce the zinc concentration in the water by running it through a coffee filter.